cabiste69/MuslimBot/README.md

-# DiscordNetTemplate
+# TunisianMuslimBot
-this is a template for discord.net
+this is a simple doscord bot that tells you the time of prayer in tunisia